Suvorexant: History

 The orexin neuropeptides were discovered in 1998 and the role of the orexin system in the etiology of narcolepsy was identified between 1999 and 2000.
 Subsequent research further established the role of the orexin system in sleep–wake regulation.
 Due to the promising potential of orexin system modulation in the treatment of sleep disorders, these findings led to translational efforts to bring orexin receptor modulators to medicine as therapeutic agents.

 Suvorexant was developed by Merck.
 It entered clinical development in 2006 and was first described in the medical literature in 2010.
-The medication was approved by the FDA for the treatment of insomnia in the United States on August 13, 2014.
+The medication was approved by the FDA for the treatment of insomnia in the United States on 13 August 2014.
 Suvorexant was initially released November 2014 in Japan, then later reached the United States in February 2015, Australia in November 2016, and Canada in November 2018.
 It was the first orexin receptor antagonist to be introduced for medical use, and was followed by lemborexant in 2019 and daridorexant in 2022.
 Development of almorexant (ACT-078573) and filorexant (MK-6096) was discontinued, while seltorexant (MIN-202, JNJ-42847922) and vornorexant (ORN-0829, TS-142) are still in clinical trials.

-Suvorexant marketing exclusivity in the United States is set to expire in January 2023 and patent protection is set to expire in 2029 to 2033.
+Suvorexant marketing exclusivity in the United States was set to expire in January 2023 and patent protection is set to expire in 2029 to 2033.